-Gourmets rank Turkish food, along with French Dropdown content and Chinese Dropdown content, as one of the world’s three classic cuisines.
-The country’s rich and varied cooking derives from its multi-ethnic Ottoman heritage – when it was part of an empire stretching from the Middle East to the Balkans and the Caucasus to North Africa – and food is often the highlight of a visit.
-To whet your appetite, these are some of Turkey Dropdown content’s finest dishes, from A to Z.
+Gourmets rank Turkish cuisine, along with French and Chinese, as one of the world’s three classic cuisines.
+Turkey’s rich and varied cooking derives from its multi-ethnic Ottoman heritage and food is often the highlight of a visit.
+To whet your appetite, here are some of the best traditional Turkish dishes.

-Turkey is justly famous for its meze, in many ways the heart of the nation’s cuisine.
+Turkey is justly famous for its meze, which in many ways is the heart of Turkish cuisine.
 The best and most common include: patlıcan salatası (aubergine mash), piyaz (white haricot vinaigrette), semizotu (purslane weed, usually in yoghurt), mücver (courgette croquettes), sigara böreği (tightly rolled cheese pastries), imam bayıldı (cold baked aubergine with onion and tomato) and dolma (any stuffed vegetable, but typically peppers or tomatoes).

 There are a variety of different baklava-related desserts, all permutations of a sugar, flour, nut and butter mix.
-The best is antep fıstıklı sarması (pistachio-filled baklava); cevizli (walnut-filled baklava) is usually a little cheaper.
-Also worth trying is künefe, another southeastern Turkish treat made from mild goat’s cheese, topped wıth shredded wheat soaked in syrup, and baked in the oven.
+The best is antep fıstıklı sarması (pistachio-filled baklava).
+Cevizli (walnut-filled baklava) is usually a little cheaper, but still worth trying.
+Another favourite is künefe, a southeastern Turkish treat made from mild goat’s cheese, topped with shredded wheat and soaked in rose syrup.
+It is served warm after being baked in the oven.